'A number unaccounted for': Five rescued as the search for others continues in North Cape waters

 Ground crews, including police are leading the onshore search," the statement concluded.

-Five patients had been winched from the scene - although their medical condition was not confirmed - and five patients were still missing.
+Rescue Coordination Centre spokesman Nick Burt said the search and rescue was a highly technical operation with a number of agencies working together in the search.

-Police say their Search and Rescue unit is assisting with a land search based at Te Pua, in the Far North.
+Police say their Search and Rescue unit is assisting with a land search based at Te Pua, in the Far North, where they are reportedly searching the shoreline.

 Further enquiries are being made by the Advocate.